NagabhushanSN95/DeCOMPnet/README.md

 ```

 ## Acknowledgements
-The code and initialization weights for optical flow estimation is borrows from [ARFlow](https://github.com/lliuz/ARFlow).
+The code and initialization weights for optical flow estimation is borrowed from [ARFlow](https://github.com/lliuz/ARFlow).
 However, significant changes have been made on top of the code and so the code might look different.
 The code for camera motion warping is borrowed from [here](https://github.com/NagabhushanSN95/Pose-Warping).

 For any queries or bugs related to either DeCOMPnet code or IISc VEED-Dynamic database, please raise an issue.